AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 of interest, and let |gcv| determine automatically the location of these files.

-Projects are passed to |gcv| using :option:`-P`.
-Multiple projects can be specified on the command line.
+Projects are passed to |gcv| using :option:`-P` and :option:`--projects`.
+A single root project must be specified using :option:`-P`.
+Multiple projects of interest (that are with the project tree rooted at the given root project) may be specified using :option:`--projects`.
 Coverage analysis is then performed for units of interest in each listed project.
+If only :option:`-P` is used, then units of interest from the root project itself are considered.

 Within a given project, units of interest are identified using specific attributes in the project file.
 Four attributes can be defined in package